wulfland/FeatureFlags/README.md

 # Feature Flag Solutions

+Comparison between available solutions for feature flags (aka feature toggles).

-This repository trys to list available products and solutions for feature flags.
-The market has grown a lot the last years and I was missing a good coverview.
+I'm trying to list all available products and solutions.
+The market has grown a lot the last years and I was missing a good overview.

+Most of the information comes from public sources - mostly the company website.

+All information is provided `as is` without any guarantee.
+The information is provided under MIT license - so feel free to share and to contribute.

-## The result
+## The comparison

-Find the result in [index.md](index.md) or view it in [https://wulfland.github.io/FeatureFlags/](https://wulfland.github.io/FeatureFlags/).
+Find the comparison in [index.md](index.md) or view it in [https://wulfland.github.io/FeatureFlags/](https://wulfland.github.io/FeatureFlags/).

 ## Contribute